 As a result of the grounding of the Thames, an existing petition to have a lighthouse built at Beachy Head gained momentum.
 John Fuller put his money and influence behind the project and in 1828 a wooden lighthouse was erected atop the cliff.
 This site, named Belle Tout from the Celtic 'Bael' (God of War) and 'Tout' (lookout), gave its name to the granite and limestone structure which replaced the wooden lighthouse.

 "On the 11th October 1834, the light from Belle Tout first shone, casting

 a beam visible on a clear night a distance of 22 nautical miles".

 Sadly, Fuller never saw this new, more substantial structure as he died in April that same year.
-The effectiveness of Belle Tout lighthouse was subsequenlty called into question as concerns rose about cliff erosion and fog on the promontory.
+The effectiveness of Belle Tout lighthouse was subsequently called into question as concerns about cliff erosion and fog on the promontory arose.

-In 1902 when the new lighthouse came into service at the base of Beachy Head, Belle Tout was decomissioned.
+In 1902 when the new lighthouse came into service at the base of Beachy Head, Belle Tout was decommissioned.